 Statement of Agreement

-I have read the entire document titled “Kentucky Council of the Blind Assistive Technology Grants Program,” and I understand and agree to all terms and conditions contained therein.
+I have read the entire document titled “Kentucky Council of the Blind Assistive Technology Grant Program,” and I understand and agree to all terms and conditions contained therein.
 All information that I have listed on this application form is accurate to the best of my knowledge and correct to the best of my ability.
 I understand and agree that any failure on my part to wholly comply with the “Kentucky Council of the Blind Assistive Technology Grant Program” or “Kentucky Council of the Blind Assistive Technology Grant Application Form” may void this application or otherwise render me ineligible for a KCB grant.